Glacier National Park Critters: Moose

 Bear spray (in spite of its very specific sounding name) could be used to deter a charging moose, but their respiration rate is so low that it could stay in their lungs and cause permanent, and potentially fatal damage.
 Because of this, it’s best to tread lightly around moose and avoid instances where they might charge.

 A bull’s antlers can weigh 50-60 lbs.
 That’s a lot to lug around on their heads, and we bet it feels pretty funny when they shed the first one and have to walk around lopsided until the other side falls off.

 One of the biggest threats they face comes from a snail.
-Certain snails carry a parasite called brain worm (Parelaphostrongylus tenuis), and moose frequently ingest small snails while foraging in warm, shallow water.
+Certain snails carry a parasite called brain worm (Parelaphostrongylus tenuis), and these big critters frequently ingest small snails while foraging in warm, shallow water.
 Brain worms cause neurological damage that can be fatal to moose.
 Interestingly, all other members of the deer family often carry brain worms, but are unaffected by them.

 Moose have no upper front teeth.
 This space allows them to suck small marine plants into their mouth while grazing underwater.

 Do you have a favorite moose story to share?
 Tell us about it in the comment section!
 And be sure to join us for a guided hike in Glacier while you’re here.

 Questions about Moose in Glacier National Park?
 Hit us up, we love being your guides in real life and virtually!